-v^{balance} is encoded explicitly in a transaction as the field valueBalance.
-(Transaction fields are described in §7.1 'Transaction Encoding and Consensus' on p.
-85.)
+v^{balance} is encoded explicitly in a transaction as the field valueBalance; see § 7.1 'Encoding of Transactions' on p.
+84.

 A positive balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
 A negative balancing value does the reverse.
-As a result, positive v^{balance} is treated like an input to the transparent transaction value pool, whereas negative v^{balance} is treated like an output from that pool.
+As a result, positive $v^{balance}$ is treated like an input to the transparent transaction value pool, whereas negative $v^{balance}$ is treated like an output from that pool.